carolinstuhr/capstone-project/README.md

 This app was developed and optimized for mobile usage, so please switch your browser to responsive mode (iPhone 6/7/8)

-Take a look at the get cooking app [here](https://get-cooking.web.app/)
+Take a look at the get cooking app [here](https://get-cooking.web.app/) If you don't want to create a new account you can sign in with these credentials:
+email: stuhr.test@googlemail.com
+pw: capstone123

 ---